 In addition, every contributor will get one free copy.
-The preferred method of payment to all authors is PayPal, but arrangements can be made for an alternative way.
+The default method of payment to all authors is PayPal, but arrangements can be made for an alternative way.

 In exchange for these fees, we ask for first North American serial rights and First Electronic Rights.
 In addition, we ask for no posting of the accepted story anywhere on the Web, or in print in the United States or Canada, for 30 days after its exclusive appearance on the Vestal Review Web site.
 After this period, all rights revert back to the writer but we ask that you acknowledge Vestal Review in any subsequent printing of the material published here, be that on the Web or in hard copy.
 We are also asking for one year archiving rights and anthology rights.
 Anthology rights are secondary, meaning that the author may sell his or her story to any other anthology market providing that 30 days passed after the Vestal Review publication.

 If your story is accepted for publication, you will be expected to sign the following

 Please don’t send a contract before your story is accepted.

 Being writers, we understand the frustration of waiting for months and months for an editor’s reply.
 Our target is to reply within four months, and we do allow simultaneous submissions.
 Please inform us immediately if your story is accepted elsewhere.
 If your story is accepted for Vestal Review, please withdraw it from other markets immediately.

 These guidelines are created to make the editors’ lives easier and our replies faster.
 If you won’t follow them, we will have to return your submission unread!

 A cover letter is great.
 Please enclose a 2-3 line third-person bio.
 We would like to know whom we are dealing with.
 Don’t forget your legal name and the postal address so we can mail you the check.
 We will not consider an anonymous submission.

 So, please send us your best and let’s work together.